zhaohuizhangnasa/aerosol-data-fusion/README.md

 ## Inputs

-Supported input formats include netCDF4 and HDF file formats.
+1) User's input files in netCDF4 and HDF formats.
+2) A fixed static netcdf file named as "LSM_ELV_QDEG_FIXED.nc" Download this static file from https://github.com/zhaohuizhangnasa/aerosol-data-fusion/tree/main/data to your local, and modify the "static_file" path in your YAML configuration file (check the YAML Configuration readme for the details).

+e.g., static_file: "/the absolute path/LSM_ELV_QDEG_FIXED.nc"

 ## Outputs